 - Environmental Toxins: Walking down the laundry detergent aisle at the grocery store, breathing in a neighbor's perfume, or encountering seasonal pollen and mold spores.

-- Physical Stress: Pushing yourself too hard in a workout, battling a minor viral infection, a poor night of sleep, or a sudden change in barometric pressure.
+- Physical Stress: Pushing yourself too hard in a workout, battling a minor viral infection, a poor night of sleep, vibration from travel or machinery, sudden barometric pressure changes, or temperature extremes.
+Getting overheated on a hot day, sitting in a hot car, or even taking a hot shower can be enough to push some people into a flare.

 The Overflow Point